ppjk1/conference-central/README.md

 Speakers do not have parents, as they may be associated to many Session entities.
 They are thus considered **root entities**.

+## Session Wishlist ##

+The session wishlist is implemented as a list of websafe session keys stored as a parameter on the Profile kind.

+Wishlists are open to any session and are not limited to those conferences for which the user is registered.

+Queries are implemented to retrieve either all sessions in a user's wishlist, or only those sessions in the user's wishlist that belong to a given conference.

 ### Credits ###